PFTL/pftl_pelican/content/blog/01_how_to_use_decorators.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: how-to-use-decorators-to-validate-input
-date: '2018-03-12'
+date: 2018-03-12
 description: |
     Learn how to use decorators to validate user input before communicating with a device
-header: '{attach}victor-garcia-560967-unsplash.jpg'
+image: /images/cartoon_decorators.png
-subtitle: 'Decorators are very useful, but can become hard to understand'
+subtitle: 'Decorators are a great way to abstract patterns away from functions and classes'
-tags: 'Decorators, Python, Tricks, Validation, Data'
+tags:
+  - Decorators
+  - Python
+  - Tricks
+  - Validation
+  - Data
-title: How to Use Decorators to Validate Input
+title: "How to Use Decorators to Validate Input"
 ---

 Python is rich in resources that can shorten the time it takes to